 More than improving the success of the team, Sampson's first season was marked by the recruiting of current freshman Eric Gordon.
 Gordon had verbally committed to Illinois, but upon the firing of Coach Davis and the hiring of Sampson, he began to voice his interest in playing in his home state.
 After a visit to campus, Gordon signed his Letter of Intent with IU, fueling speculation of shady recruiting tactics on Sampson's behalf.
 Not only had Gordon verbally committed to IU, but Sampson hired two former coaches of Gordon Sr., Jeff Meyer and Ray McCallum, as well as an assistant coach on Eric Gordon's AAU team, Travis Steele, as video coordinator.
 Somehow, all of these hires raised nary an eyebrow of the national media.

 Regardless of the ethics of recruiting verbally committed players in college basketball, Sampson became the target of additional scrutiny.
 Then, last fall IU released their self-investigation which had uncovered violations Sampson had committed during his short time in Bloomington.
 The Orange Krush and others begin to wonder if Sampson could be trusted at all.
+Illinois fans felt a convicted cheat had used dirty tricks to lure away a prized recruit that would have gone a long way toward making many of this year's close losses victories.
+Thus, the constant harassing of Gordon and his family when IU visited the Illini.

 One week later, an NCAA notice of allegations is released citing five major violations committed by Sampson and his staff.
 Following a day of media frenzy, Indiana loses at home to Wisconsin in a crucial Big Ten match-up.